 To date, 16 States representing an aggregate fleet of 1,907 fishing vessels have ratified the Cape Town Agreement.
 However, there is a cause for optimism.
-In October 2019, 51 States signed the Torremolinos Declaration and publicly indicated their determination to ratify the Agreement by the target date of 11 October 2022, for the 10th anniversary of the Agreement's adoption by the IMO.
-We applaud this step toward improved safety and accountability for vessels at sea and we would like to thank you for the commitment you made on that occasion and encourage you to fulfil it.
+In October 2019, 51 States signed the Torremolinos Declaration and publicly indicated their determination to ratify the Agreement by the target date of 11 October 2022, for the 10th anniversary of the Agreement's adoption by the IMO.1

-We recognize the immense challenges that have arisen since the Declaration was signed in 2019 and the pressure placed on governments.
+We recognize the immense challenges that have arisen since the Declaration was signed in 2019 and the pressure placed on governments, but this is not grounds for delay.
 One of the many things that the COVID-19 pandemic has highlighted is the need to help protect seafarers, some of whom were stranded at sea for incredible lengths of time.
 There is a compelling need for crew and observer protections such as those the Cape Town Agreement provides.